phetdam/kenkyusha_proj/README.md

 ## How to use

-**Remark.** The `--warm-start` option has not yet been implemented, so training times may be exceedingly long if you use any of the JSON files from `config`.
-Please use one of the test configurations in `test/config` instead.

 Simply `git clone` this repository onto your local machine and browse around.
-If you are interested in reproducing our results, please execute `noisyeval.py` with an appropriate JSON configuration file, say `foo.json`, either with `./noisyeval.py foo.json --warm-start` in the `bash` shell or by invoking `python noisyeval.py foo.json --warm-start`.
-The option `--warm-start` will instruct `noisyeval.py` to only compute results if there is no preexisting output pickle in the directory it writes results to.
+If you are interested in reproducing our results, please execute `noisyeval.py` with an appropriate JSON configuration file, say `foo.json`, either with `./noisyeval.py foo.json` in the `bash` shell or by invoking `python noisyeval.py foo.json`.
+By default, the `warm_start` field in the configuration files is set to 1 (true), so `noisyeval.py` will only compute results if there is no preexisting output pickle in the specified output directory.

 Please read `doc/config_format.md` for instructions on how to write your own JSON model configurations.